 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Central Portfolio Control, Inc. is a legitimate collection agency founded and incorporated in 1998.
 The BBB opened its file in 2001.
 CPC is listed as a collection agency.
 The BBB has posted an Alert warning consumers that CPC has been cited for instances of misconduct.
-Buzzfile estimates CPC’s annual revenue at $4.8 million and the size of its staff at 35 people
+Buzzfile estimates Central Portfolio Control’s annual revenue at $3.9 million and the size of its staff at 29 people

 According to its website, CPC is “a full service and nationally licensed collection agency focused on the recovery of distressed accounts receivable.”
 Their stated mission is to provide “clients with the highest quality recovery services available and exceed expectations delivering bottom line results.”